-Why all the changes?
 Many of these new NIST guidelines run contrary to common password wisdom, and it’s worth pointing out that these regulations are written specifically for federal government systems and employees.
-However, such guidelines traditionally become adopted across industries as nongovernmental contractors adopt them for use in their interactions with government systems and the best practices spread organically.
+However, such guidelines traditionally become adopted across industries as nongovernmental contractors adopt them for use in their interactions with government systems, and the best practices spread organically.

 The bottom line, however, is that the NIST Digital Identity Guidelines point toward a promising trend: one where passwords represent just one part of a larger security footprint.
 Two-factor authentication, which requires logging in with something you know (your password) AND something you have (a unique code sent to you via text message or email), is the next step toward more comprehensive identity security.